Fingertips (band)

 Fingertips are a pop rock band from Portugal formed in 2002.

-They launched their debut album "All 'Bout Smoke 'n Mirrors" in 2003 and achieved #1 on radio airplay with the first single "Melancholic Ballad" where it also included "Picture Of My Own" as the soundtrack of a major TV commercial and "How Do You Know Me".
-"Catharsis", is the second album released in 2006.
-Singles are "You're Gone", "Cause to Love You" (#1 radio airplay) and "Move Faster".
-In 2009, Fingertips released "Magic Heart EP" and single "Do It (Magic Colors)" achieved #1 radio airplay and a #1 on iTunes.
+They launched their debut album All 'bout Smoke 'n Mirrors in 2003 with the first single Melancholic Ballad.
+Catharsis, their second album, released in 2006.
+The band also released the single Cause to Love You to much acclaim.

-They've performed in Rock in Rio Lisbon, Vilar Mouros Festival and shared the stage with Queen and Paul Rodgers, The Corrs, George Michael, Nelly Furtado and The Cure.
-By the end of 2009 the vocalist Zé Manuel had departed from the band.
+The band has performed in Rock in Rio Lisbon, Vilar Mouros Festival and in collaboration with Queen and Paul Rodgers, The Corrs, George Michael, Nelly Furtado and The Cure.
+By 2009, vocalist Zé Manuel had departed from the band.

-In 2010, Fingertips set a new course and choose Joana Gomes to be the new voice of the band.
-They released two albums "Venice" (2011) and "2" (2012).
-In 2015, Fingertips traveled to Los Angeles and the city had become the epicentre of the band's inspiration when they were recording at The Ballroom Studios and East West Studios with Mark Needham (Imagine Dragons, The Killers, Fleetwood Mac).
+In 2010, Fingertips chose Joana Gomes to be the new voice of the band.
+They released two albums, Venice (2011) and 2 (2012).
+In 2015, Fingertips traveled to Los Angeles.
+The city was where the band recorded at The Ballroom Studios and East West Studios with Mark Needham (Imagine Dragons, The Killers, Fleetwood Mac).